callpraths/callpraths.github.io/_drafts/geo-geos-perf.md

 Application performance evaluation [is hard][perf-mistakes] - you risk measuring the wrong thing, in the wrong way, and making the wrong inferences from observations.

 **What**: An application’s performance depends heavily on operational context – the application may perform differently for different inputs, in executing different operations, and when used in the context of other larger software.
 Thus, you should benchmark an application in an environment that is [faithful to the target context][brendangregg-methodology].
 My performance evaluation below is not a broadly applicable comparison of Rust and C++, or even _geo_ and _geos_.
 Instead, it is an exercise in understanding the root causes of observed differences in performance of simple algorithms in isolation.
 I use realistic inputs so that I observe performance differences on meaningful operations, but side-step the issue of scale and software context.
-A more contextual evaluation would use real-world inputs at scale and a real-world problem with a sequence of operations, like [this study][modern-spatial-libraries-benchmark] of geospatial libraries used by many of the gig-economy technology companies.
+A more contextual evaluation would use real-world inputs at scale and a real-world problem with a sequence of operations.
+A good example is [this study comparing several modern spatial libraries][modern-spatial-libraries-benchmark].

 **How**: Application performance is also very sensitive to the execution context - hardware characteristics (CPU architecture, memory cache sizes), software characteristics (kernel scheduler, memory allocator), and other concurrent processes on the system greatly affect performance.
 Conventional wisdom in application performance evaluation is to [control as many of these variables as possible][sled-perf-blog-exp-design].
 I take a different approach with fewer controls that works well for comparing the performance of two alternatives, but isn’t valid for reporting absolute performance of an application.
 I describe this methodology in its own section below.